kingojs/kingo/README.md

 - Generate Postman collections
 - Be an easy-to-learn tool
-- Be a friendly tool for developers and QA Engineers
+- Be a friendly tool for Developers and QA Engineers
-- Have organised code
+- Have organized code
 - Be able to write test cases from any text-editor/IDE
 - Get rid of Postman UI